(Want to receive more corruption report updates? Subscribe here!)

 Allegations that an EULEX judge was bribed in a murder case which was subsequently covered-up drew considerable backlash from the Kosovar population in 2014.
 However, the EULEX judge was ultimately cleared of all charges (Jurist, Nov.
 2016).

 Kosovo is not a party to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, but it is a member state to the International Centre for the Settlement of Investment Disputes (ICSID).

 There is a moderate risk of corruption for companies when dealing with the police in Kosovo.
 The police in Kosovo remains subject to political pressure and internal corruption (EUPR 2016).
 A quarter of Kosovarians believes that bribes are offered to police often or very often (FOL 2015).
 The police, prosecutors, and courts have thus far not been effective in combating organized crime (BTI 2016).
-The police still does not have enough sufficiently skilled prosecutors and police officers to investigate corruption (EUPR 2016).
-One concern for businesses is the reported existence of 'private security companies' that provide security services to local businesses, but in practice operate based on extortion (Janssens, 2015).
+The police still do not have enough sufficiently skilled prosecutors and police officers to investigate corruption (EUPR 2016).
+One concern for businesses is the reported existence of ‘private security companies’ that provide security services to local businesses, but in practice operate based on extortion (Janssens, 2015).
 Nepotism remains a problem; friend and family connections are still perceived to play a large role in the hiring process for the police (PP 2016).
 Nearly half of companies reported that crime, theft, and disorder are major constraints to their ability to do business in Kosovo (ES 2013).